manchikatla-teja/ATM-Simul/README.md

 If the user wishes to change the password, we send an *OTP* to the phone number of the user.
 When the user enters the correct OTP, we allow the user to change their password.
+The password should be atleast 5 characters long.

 **NOTE:** OTP message is displayed on the console for our convinience as of now.